 All immigration information provided herein is for informational purposes only and subject to change based on state and federal law and is not a guarantee of a Resident Classification.
-The campus residence deputies can assist students with identifying their circumstances and required documents, noting students and parents should seek professional quidance as needed.
+The campus residence deputies can assist students with identifying their circumstances and required documents, noting students and parents should seek professional guidance as needed.

 Students and Parents must demonstrate at least one-year of continuous physical presence immediately prior to the RDD while in an eligible immigration status, and which continues for duration of enrollment.
 Students named as Principal Applicant on their immigration documents governing entry to the U.S. are evaluated without regard to parents.
-Due to the complexity of USCIS policy and process, required documents may be subject to change as a result of updates to USCIS law.
+Due to the complexity of USCIS policy and process, required documents may be subject to change as a result of updates to federal law and regulations.

 Visa with Valid I-94: Students and Parents present under an eligible visa may begin accruing physical presence as of the date of the visa and corresponding I-94 record.
-One year of physical presence is calculated from the date of actual arrival in California.
+One year of physical presence is calculated from the date of actual arrival in California, not to be confused with the issue date of the immigration documents